CSCfi/csc-user-guide/docs/computing/connecting/index.md

 # Connecting to CSC supercomputers

 There are two main ways of connecting to CSC supercomputers.
 The traditional way to work on a supercomputer is [using an SSH client](#using-an-ssh-client).
-We also offer a [web interface](#using-the-web-interface) to our systems, which enables running both graphical applications and command-line shells.
+We also offer a [web interface](#using-the-web-interface) to our systems.
+The web interface is a very good starting point, since it enables running both graphical applications and command-line shells using your web browser, and there is no need for any additional configurations or installations.

 !!! note "Connecting to LUMI"
     Please see the LUMI documentation for instructions on